What are the Key Benefits of Heartgard?

 What is heartworm disease?

-Heartworms are transmitted from one dog to another by mosquitoes, which pick up tiny immature heartworms, called microfilariae, when they bite an infected dog.
-Larvae develop and are then transmitted to another dog when that dog is bitten by the infected mosquito.
+Heartworms are transmitted from one cat to another by mosquitoes, which pick up tiny immature heartworms, called microfilariae, when they bite an infected cat.
+Larvae develop and are then transmitted to another cat when that cat is bitten by the infected mosquito.

-Where are dogs at risk for heartworm infection?
+Where are cats at risk for heartworm infection?

-All dogs are at risk for heartworm disease, no matter where they live heartworms don't discriminate based on geography.
+All cats are at risk for heartworm disease, no matter where they live—heartworms don't discriminate based on geography.
 In the past, heartworm disease in the United States was primarily limited to the South and Southeast regions.
 However, it is now found in all 50 states, in Canada, and is spreading to new areas each year.
-The American Heartworm Society notes that uncared-for dogs and certain wildlife can be carriers of heartworms.
+The American Heartworm Society notes that uncared-for cats and certain wildlife can be carriers of heartworms.
 Mosquitoes blown great distances by the wind and the transportation of infected pets to different geographic locations can all contribute to the spread of heartworm disease.

 What are the signs of heartworm infection?

-How can heartworm disease in dogs be prevented?
+How can heartworm disease in cats be prevented?

-Pet owners can use Heartgard (ivermectin), the #1 veterinarian-recommended preventive on the market to help prevent heartworm disease.
+Pet owners can use Heartgard (ivermectin) to help prevent heartworm disease.
 Heartgard kills tissue larval stages of heartworms and helps prevent them from developing into adults and causing heartworm disease.
-In an unprotected dog, heartworm larvae mature into adults and ultimately migrate to the arteries of the lungs.
+In an unprotected cat, heartworm larvae mature into adults and ultimately migrate to the arteries of the lungs.

-How long do I have to give my dog Heartgard?
+How long do I have to give my cat Heartgard?

 Monthly use of Heartgard is essential because it cannot be determined with certainty when the threat of mosquitoes has passed.
 Talk to your veterinarian for dose and regimen recommendations.